Dahi Papdi Chaat (Papri Chaat)

 Whisking the fresh yogurt with some sugar elevates its taste a lot.
 Do not skip this process.

-You can prepare and store them beforehand so that they come in handy when you want to assemble the chaat.
+You can prepare and store them beforehand to come in handy when assembling the chaat.

 You can also buy chutneys to save time.

-For a spicy kick, you can also drizzle some garlic chutney over this chaat.
+You can also drizzle some garlic chutney for a spicy kick over this chaat.

-Sev (Thin Gram Flour Noodles) – The sev to top the chaat is very fine and is called nylon sev.
-They are easily available in Indian grocery stores or online.
+Sev (Thin Gram Flour Noodles) – The sev used to top the chaat is very fine and is called nylon sev.
+It is easily available in Indian grocery stores or online.

 Boiled Potatoes & Black Chickpeas – The crispy puris are topped with boiled and cubed potatoes and black chickpeas, adding a nice bite to the chaat.